-- A. HEALTHeLINK and/or Participants and Public Health Agencies shall inform all Authorized Users about HEALTHeLINK's sanctions policies. - B. Any breach of patient PHI reported by HEALTHeLINK to a HEALTHeLINK Participant (see HEALTHeLINK Policy P06, Breach Response and HEALTHeLINK Policy P07, Privacy Complaints/Concerns) will be handled according to the Participant's HIPAA Privacy and Security Policies. - C. Any breach reported to HEALTHeLINK by a Participant (see HEALTHeLINK Policy P06, Breach Response and HEALTHeLINK Policy P07, Privacy Complaints/Concerns) will be handled according to HEALTHeLINK's Privacy and Security Policies and Procedures. - D. HEALTHeLINK will impose sanctions on HEALTHeLINK personnel who are determined to have failed to adhere to HEALTHeLINK Privacy and Security Policies and Procedures. - E. HEALTHeLINK Participants are solely responsible for all acts and omissions of the Authorized Users of their workforce.
-HEALTHeLINK will impose sanctions on a Participant whose Authorized Users fail to adhere to HEALTHeLINK Privacy and Security Policies and Procedures.
+- A. Any breach of patient Protected Health Information reported by HEALTHeLINK to a Participant (see HEALTHeLINK Policy P06, Breach Response and HEALTHeLINK Policy P07, Privacy Complaints/Concerns) will be handled according to the Participant's HIPAA Privacy and Security Policies. - B. Any breach reported to HEALTHeLINK by a Participant (see HEALTHeLINK Policy P06, Breach Response and HEALTHeLINK Policy P07, Privacy Complaints/Concerns) will be handled according to HEALTHeLINK's Privacy and Security Policies and Procedures. - C. HEALTHeLINK will impose sanctions on HEALTHeLINK personnel who are determined to have failed to adhere to HEALTHeLINK Privacy and Security Policies and Procedures. - D. Participants are solely responsible for all acts and omissions of the Authorized Users of their workforce.
+HEALTHeLINK will impose sanctions on a Participant whose Authorized Users fail to adhere to HEALTHeLINK Privacy and Security Policies and Procedures. - E. When determining the type of sanction to apply, HEALTHeLINK and/or the Participants will take into account the following factors: - 1. whether the violation was a first time or repeat offense; - 2. the level of culpability of the Participant or Authorized User, e.g., whether the violation was made intentionally, recklessly or negligently; - 3. whether the violation may constitute a crime under state or federal law; and